babylonchain/staking-queue-client/README.md

 ### Main Queues

 Main queues are created by initiating the `NewQueueClient`.
-For example, in the Babylon mainnet phase 1, we have following queues:
+For example, in the Babylon mainnet phase 1, we have the following queues:

 ```go
 const (